 Youth Explorers is a group for young people aged 11-14 years old to help them gain experience and valuable practical skills in various outdoor topics including Wildlife Identification, Bushcraft and Conservation.
 These topics are taught partially outdoors and partially in our outdoor learning centre through our eight-week courses.
 The courses run in the spring, summer and autumn, on a Tuesday evening from 5.30pm - 7.30pm at Linford Lakes Nature Reserve.
 As a Youth Explorer, you can book onto any or all of the following eight-week courses.
 As a volunteer, this is a great way to learn about our parks and improve your natural history skills with the potential to help deliver future Outdoor Learning sessions.
 The children are unaccompanied, so we require a DBS check to be undertaken by the volunteers which we provide for you.

 Youth Rangers is a volunteer group for young people aged 15-17 interested in gaining hands-on skills and experience in environmental work.
 The programme provides outdoor learning opportunities and challenges that will help prepare participants, both professionally and personally, for future studies and careers within the environmental sector.
 Monthly weekend meetings, led by a member of The Parks Trust staff, cover a variety of interesting and engaging topics which include practical conservation work, wildlife monitoring and surveying, bush craft skills, traditional crafts, working with the community, adventure activities, and much more.
 The session runs from 10:00-12:00 and the volunteer role would be to support the ranger in the delivery of the session.

 Howe Park Wood Education Centre and Ambassadors - during school holidays in 2019

 We would like to be able to have the centre open for people to come and find out more about the work of The Parks Trust and the wood during weekends and holiday periods.
 A team of volunteers would be required to help man the building, hand out activity sheets and talk to the public about our work.
 Full training would be given.

-To register your interest, please complete our online registration form by clicking here.
+To register your interest, please apply by emailing volunteering@theparkstrustcom.